FOME-Tech/Polygonus/README.md

 # Polygonus
-Polygonus - PNP Proteus rusEFI
+Polygonus - FOME PNP Brain unit

-Proteus based brain board to enable modular PNP

 In scope -
 - Critical systems on the majority of PNP targets